tristankleyn/spectrally/README.md

 ### Spectrally: Step-by-step

 ##
-Analysis with Spectrally consists of the following steps:

 #### 1) Load required functions from separate script
 Running the cell to load required functions often shows warnings - just run it a second time to make these go away.